heusalagroup/wg-discovery/README.md

 # wg-discovery

-`wg-discovery` is a lightweight, peer-to-peer tool for WireGuard that automates the discovery and management of peer endpoints.
+`wg-discovery` is a lightweight tool/service for WireGuard that automates the discovery and management of peer-to-peer endpoints.
 It runs as an HTTP service, providing a JSON API to:

-- **Expose Current Endpoints:**
-  Retrieve a list of active peer endpoints via a GET request.
+- Expose a list of reachable peers via a GET request over the WireGuard interface.

-- **Dynamically Update Endpoints:**
-  Allow peers to update their endpoint information via a POST request.

-- **Security:**
-  Enforce source IP filtering and optionally drop privileges after binding the listening socket.
+- Allows the peer to dynamically configure their endpoint information from remote peers in the network

-wg-discovery is designed to work in decentralized WireGuard setups—helping peers update one another’s connection details automatically without relying on a central server.
+`wg-discovery` is designed to work in decentralized WireGuard setups — helping peers to detect one another’s direct connection details automatically without relying on a central servers to forward traffic.
+Only connection end point details are provided to peers through other nodes in the WireGuard network.

+It is intended to be run on the internal WireGuard network and secured by WireGuard's own security layers.
+It is **NOT** intended to be exposed as a publicly available HTTP service.

 ## Sudo Access